All About Business Intelligence Analysts

 Featured schools near , edit

-When polled, Business Intelligence Analysts say the following skills are most frequently used in their jobs:
+These are the skills Business Intelligence Analysts say are the most useful in their careers:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.